flakesw/Project-Isle-Royale-2021/docs/index.md

 Isle Royale has been the site of research into moose, wolf, and vegetation dynamics for decades.
 Our most recent project builds on that past work to create projections for future dynamics of vegetation, soil carbon, and moose populations into the future.
 The project is motivated by the uncertainties of how climate and browsing -- both hugely important processes in northern and boreal forests -- will interact to determine the future vegetation states and carbon stocks in the boreal zone.

+Isle Royale, image courtesy Dan Licht

+!(isro)[Isle-Royale-National-Park-is-located-in-western-Lake-Superior_W640.jpg]

 Moose populations at Isle Royale (courtesy NPS) !(moose pop)[./images/Wolf-Moose_Population_2019_2.jpg]

 This project is still under development, and the model results should not be interpreted as the final product of this project.
 Rather, we interpret them broadly as a demonstration of the model development and potential behavior of the model.

+Please check back here in a few months, or email swflake@ncsu.edu for  more information as the project continues to develop.

 ### Background